alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-29-rule-on-supplicating-awliya-to-ward-off-evil.md

 ---
-layout: post
-title: "Ruling on supplicating to the Awliya to ward off evil and pretending to know the Ghayb"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 5476, Question 4"
-category: [fatwas,sects]
 hijri: Dhul-Hijjah 8, 1441
-note: true
-locale: en
 lang: en
-summary: "Making Du'a to others instead of Allah such as pious people to remove harm, cure the sick, or secure a road is Shirk Akbar  that takes its doer away from the realm of Islam."
+layout: post
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdullah ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 5476, Question 4
+summary: Making Du'a to others instead of Allah such as pious people to remove harm, cure the sick, or secure a road is Shirk Akbar  that takes its doer away from the realm of Islam.
+title: Ruling on supplicating to the Awliya to ward off evil and pretending to know the Ghayb
 ---

 ### Question: